dvansoye/Git-Obsidian/prompt-portfolio/prometheusPrompt.md

 # Output

+1. Tell me which version of the Prometheus prompt you are using (it can be found in the YAML).
-1. Provide the topic followed by the research question.
+2. Provide the topic followed by the research question.
 Justify why you included it.
 Add a behind the scenes section that describes how you constructed the research question.
 In other words, where did you find the bricks to construct the different pieces of the research question?
-2. Output as an ordered list in markdown format.
+3. Output as an ordered list in markdown format.